mmacy/openai-python/README.md

 # Remove `await` for non-async usage.
 ```

-Or just work directly with the returned data:
+Or, you can work directly with the data returned:

 ```python
 first_page = await client.fine_tuning.jobs.list(